b-blocks/StudyMaterials/starterstory.md

 ## My Apps Make $4.5M/Year With $0 Marketing
 **URL:** https://www.youtube.com/watch?v=vLLBzUZr6-s

-### Summary

-Of course, here is the text formatted for better readability:

 ### The Story of Mark Lou: From Waiter to $1.5M Solopreneur